KAIST-ELST/DMFTpack/docs/index.md

     * MODE = {band, qsband, dos, qsband}, specifies the band/dos calculation for non-interacting (or quasi-particle) dispersion
     * K_GRID_BAND = (default: 40)
     * SPECTRAL_ENERGY_GRID = (default: 1000)
-    * N_K_PATH = The number of paths for the band calculation
+    * N_K_PATH = the number of paths for the band calculation
-    * K_PATH = This keword specifies the paths of the band dispersion
+    * K_PATH = this keword specifies the paths of the band dispersion
 * input.solver
   * impurity_information
-    * N_ORBITALS = number of orbitals in impurity site
+    * N_ORBITALS = the number of orbitals in impurity site
-    * N_HARTREE_ORBITALS = number of the correlated orbitals
+    * N_HARTREE_ORBITALS = the number of the correlated orbitals
     * U = intra-orbital interaction
     * U' = inter-orbital interaction
     * J = Hund's coupling
     * BETA = inverse temperature
   * Matsubara_frequency
-    * N_MATSUBARA = Number of the Matsubara frequencies
+    * N_MATSUBARA = the number of the Matsubara frequencies
-    * N_TAU = The number of mesh grids in the imaginary time axis
+    * N_TAU = mesh grids in the imaginary time axis
   * ALPS_CT_HYB_input
     * MEASURE_legendre = should be choose "1"
     * MEASURE_freq = should be choose "1"